@svlada

 Proper solution: Use transactional outbox

-Commands are persisted to outbox table in the same transaction with business logic.
-Debezium, which is a transaction log miner, picks up the record and pushes it to Kafka.
+Commands are persisted in an outbox table as part of the same transaction as the business logic.
+Debezium, a transaction log miner, then picks up the record and pushes it to Kafka.

-One might argue that we don't need Debezium and that Kafka Connect can be used to query for commands from the Outbox table.
-Big drawback of this approach is possibility to skip some commands due to transaction isolation.
-If you don't want to lose any commands go with transactional log miner.
+Some might argue that Debezium isn't necessary, and that Kafka Connect could be used to query commands directly from the outbox table.
+The drawback of this approach is the risk of missing commands due to transaction isolation.
+If reliability is critical and you cannot afford to lose commands, a transaction log miner is the safer choice.

-The following image shows a transactional outbox pattern:
+The following image illustrates the transactional outbox pattern:

 microserices